Affordable housing in Silicon Valley: Cost and availability of affordable housing

 In 2018, the median rental rate in Silicon Valley was $2,911, the highest of any major metropolitan region in the United States.
 At $3.20 per square foot, the San Jose metro area has the second highest rental rate per square foot in the United States, behind San Francisco at $3.42.
 In comparison, the median rental rate per square foot in New York was $2.67; in Las Vegas, it was $1.20.
 The 2018 median home price in Silicon Valley was $1.18 million, a 21% increase from 2017.
 Almost 90% of low income renters in the San Jose-Sunnyvale-Santa Clara metro area were cost burdened in 2017, meaning they spent more than 30% of their income on housing.
 Over a third of mid-income renters were cost burdened as well.

 In the San Jose-Sunnyvale-Santa Clara metropolitan area, there are 30 available and affordable housing units for every 100 extremely low-income households below 30% of the area median income.
 There are 43 available and affordable units for every 100 low income households below 50% of the area median income.
 The average monthly inventory of homes for sale in Silicon Valley has seen a major decline in past years: in 2011, there were around 7,000 homes for sale each month; in 2018, there were just over 3,000.

-Housing that is being built in the area is not necessarily affordable.
 In California, local governments work with the state government to develop a Regional Housing Need Allocation, the number of housing units that should be created in an area to meet its housing needs.
 Between 2015 and 2018, Silicon Valley cities permitted 85% of units needed to reach the goal for residents in the Above Moderate Income category, or residents who make above 120% of the area median income.
 However, for very low income, low income, and moderate income residents, there has been far less housing production; 5%, 6%, and 2% of the need has been met for those groups, respectively.

-Impact of the tech industry on housing costs

-The technology industry began in this area in the 1960s and 70s, when semiconductor manufacturers moved into the area (hence the nickname "Silicon Valley").
-In following decades, focus shifted to personal computers, software development, and internet-based businesses.
-The industry caused immense growth in the region: from 1960 to 1980, the population of Santa Clara County more than doubled.
-The population has continued to grow, but not at such a rate (from 1980 to 2010, the population in Santa Clara County grew by about 38%).
-Home prices continued to climb with population growth and tech industry expansion, even after the dot-com bubble burst.
-They did not fall until the Great Recession in 2008, which caused the median home price to go down over 30%.